xsaori/xsaori.github.io/docs/iconip2025_tutorial3.md

 3. Preprocessing Pipeline
 4. Statistical Analysis and Visualization
 5. Hands-on

-#### Materials for hands-on session
-**Preparation** This hands-on session will be conducted using Google Colab on each participant's laptop.
-Participants must bring their own laptop confirmed to run Google Colab (no laptops will be provided to participants).

 ### 3-2.
 Human Brain Dynamics via Multi-Modal Integration and Machine Learning